bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 ### `UNARY_RPC`

-This is an "extra top-level" category that outlaws streaming RPCs.This `UNARY_RPC` category includes these rules:
+This is an "extra top-level" category that outlaws streaming RPCs.

+This `UNARY_RPC` category includes these rules:

 - `RPC_NO_CLIENT_STREAMING` checks that RPCs aren't client streaming.
 - `RPC_NO_SERVER_STREAMING` checks that RPCs aren't server streaming.